ithasnext/sub-goal-progress-bar/README.md

 Take the code from each of the files in this repository and replace the corresponding code under the headings as follows:

-main.html goes into HTML
+widget.html goes into HTML
-main.css goes into CSS
+widget.css goes into CSS
-main.js goes into JS
+widget.js goes into JS
-main.json goes into FIELDS
+widget.json goes into FIELDS

 Click the DONE button in the bottom right of the popup that you've been replacing code in.